ongots/pseudo-fullscreen-firefox/README.md

 5. Copy the code here from the Stylus-YouTube.css file and click replace style
 6. Save

+or

+- Copy the code from Stylus-YouTube.css to /chrome/userContent.css

 ### Useful settings about:config
 - Opening a bookmark in a new tab